Gum Recession Treatment in Eatontown & Howell, NJ

 Is gum disease the same as periodontal disease?

-It is common to have gum recession without having gum disease for example in patients with over brushing.
+It is common to have gum recession without gum disease in patients with overbrushing.
 However, gum disease/ infection may also be the cause.
 The periodontist can assess for both issues.

 What are the dangers of gum recession?

-Gums recession can expose the root of the tooth which is more susceptible to tooth decay.
-If it is not caught early, the decay can destroy the tooth structure causing root canal issues and possible tooth loss.
-Gum recession can also cause hot and cold and sweets sensitivity making eating and drinking more difficult.
-The recession can lead to loosening of the teeth since support of the tooth is being compromised.
+Gum recession can expose the root of the tooth, which is more susceptible to tooth decay.
+If not caught early, the decay can destroy the tooth structure, causing root canal issues and possible tooth loss.
+Gum recession can also cause sensitivity to hot and cold and sweets, making eating and drinking more difficult.
+The recession can lead to teeth loosening since the tooth's support is compromised.
 This can lead to shifting of the teeth.
-The poor esthetics is also a consideration making a long-tooth appearance.
+Poor esthetics are also a consideration for making a long-toothed appearance.

 Can my gums regrow on their own?

 Your gums do not regrow.
-However, you can take steps to care for the gums you have with proper oral hygiene, regular dental cleanings, and stop smoking.
+However, you can take steps to care for your gums with proper oral hygiene, regular dental cleanings, and stop smoking.
 Taking steps like this may help you slow gum recession.

 Talk to your dental team for suggestions of steps you can take at home to protect your teeth and gums.
-The periodontist can also assess if you require treatment of the gum recession before it becomes progressively worse.
+The periodontist can also assess whether you require gum recession treatment before it worsens.

 Can gum recession be prevented?

-The best defense in preventing gum recession is to establish a thorough and effective oral hygiene routine.
-And, to have regular cleanings and examinations by your dentist.
+The best defense against gum recession is to establish a thorough and effective oral hygiene routine and have regular cleanings and examinations by your dentist.
 The earlier the signs of gum recession are noticed, the easier it is to prevent it from advancing.